New in Sketch — Independent borders, selection colors, and more Learn more

 Deleting a Color Variable

-To delete a Color Variable, switch to the Components View, and click on the Colors Color Variables tab.
+To delete a Color Variable, switch to the Components View, and click on the Color Variables color.variable tab.
 Select the swatch of the Color Variable you want to delete and hit backspace.
 You can also Control-click on the color swatch and select Delete.

 Find and replace a specific color or Color Variable